panda3d/panda3d-docs/optimization/using-pstats.rst

 useful for analyzing fullscreen applications.
 The remote computer need not be running the same operating system as the client computer.

-To use PStats, you first need to build the PStats server program, which is part of the Pandatool tree (it's called pstats.exe on Windows, and pstats on a Unix platform).
-Start by running the PStats server program (it runs in the background), and then start your Direct/Panda client with the following in your
+To use PStats, you first need to run the PStats server program, which is part of the Panda3D installation on Windows and Linux.
+On macOS, it is not included, but it can be built from source if the GTK+ 2 library is available on the system.

 .. only:: python

-   Config.prc file:
+   Once it is running, launch your application with the following set in your Config.prc file:

    .. code-block:: text